The Anti-Anxiety Program

 Size: 8" x 10½"

 print + e-book order Price:

 Paperback + e-Book (PDF) ?

-A lifeline for anxiety sufferers, this expertly crafted workbook has been revised and updated to be even more user-friendly.
-Readers discover a new sense of freedom as they work through this comprehensive program grounded in cognitive-behavioral therapy (CBT).
-Step by step, the book provides skills for changing anxiety-provoking ways of thinking and for confronting feared situations safely and gradually.
-Updated with over a decade's worth of research advances, the second edition includes more detailed instructions for customizing the program, extra support for staying motivated, vivid stories that run throughout the book, new separate chapters on relaxation and mindfulness, and downloadable audio recordings.
-The large-size format makes it easy to fill in the worksheets; readers can download and print additional copies as needed.
+How would it feel to approach life with more confidence, and less fear?
+Discover a new sense of freedom as you work through this expertly crafted workbook, now revised and updated to be even more user friendly.
+Grounded in cognitive-behavioral therapy (CBT), the book helps you understand how anxiety gets out of control; identify your triggers; change the patterns of thinking and behavior that make worry, panic, and phobias worse; and take proven steps to confront feared situations.
+The second edition has been updated with over a decade's worth of research advances.
+It includes more detailed instructions for customizing the program, added support for staying motivated, vivid stories that run throughout the book, new separate chapters on relaxation and mindfulness, and downloadable audio recordings.
+The large-size format makes it easy to fill in the worksheets; you can download and print extra copies as needed.

 “If you are looking for a self-help book that combines the latest research with helpful tools to set you on the path to managing anxiety, this is one of the best!
 Drs.
 Norton and Antony provide optimistic, helpful, step-by-step guidance.”—J. Gayle Beck, PhD, Lillian and Morrie Moss Chair of Excellence, Department of Psychology, University of Memphis

 “A remarkable achievement.
 This book truly stands out for its immensely experienced authors, numerous practical tips, and the comprehensiveness of the help it provides.”—David M. Clark, DPhil, Department of Experimental Psychology, University of Oxford, United Kingdom